Brainydaps/TalkingStage/README.md

 - Uses a saved model for making predictions in production.
 - Supports multiple platforms, including Android, iOS, macOS, and Windows.

-## What's New in v1.0.2
+## What's New in v1.2.1

-- **Model Persistence**: Unlike the pre-release version that relied on a prediction engine created at runtime, v1.0.2 introduces the ability to save and load a machine learning model (`model.zip`).
-This enhances performance and makes the bot more production-ready.
+- **Initial Interaction Alert**: On the first interaction, the bot now displays an alert with guidance on how to format questions for better responses.
+This helps users understand the input format for optimal results.
-- **Separation of Concerns**: Training and saving the model is now handled by a separate `TrainingModel.cs` class.
-This ensures that the model is only trained if the `model.zip` file is not found, optimizing resource usage.
+- **Unique Responses**: Updated the response mechanism to ensure that each response is unique and separated by a comma.
-- **Updated Documentation**: Comprehensive instructions on how to set up, run, and contribute to the project have been added.
+- **Expanded Training Data**: The training data has been expanded to better handle a wider variety of questions, resulting in more accurate and relevant answers.

 ## Project Structure